carltonwhitehead/material-hash-android/README.md

 # material-hash-android
-a hash calculator app for Android with material design
+A hash calculator app for Android with Material design